liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/01-fundamentals-intro.markdown

 <!-- Uncomment when 'Architecture' section is available.
 Jim
 | **Note:** The
 | Architecture section
-| provides conceptual diagrams and explains @product@ services and components,
+| provides conceptual diagrams and explains @sharepoint@ services and components,
-| and applications, and the @product@ core.
+| and applications, and the @sharepoint@ core.
 -->

 Start with understanding how WAR and OSGi JAR project structures are used in